-There is an agreed range of F/stops that have been in use in photography for decades.
+There are an agreed range of F/stops that have been in use in photography for decades.
 These are known as ‘full F/stops’.
-As technology advances, camera manufacturers have been able to make smaller incremental size changes to apertures resulting in more F/stops becoming available.
+As technology advances camera manufacturers have been able to make smaller incremental size changes to apertures resulting in more F/stops becoming available.
 These are called half and third F/stops.

 The smaller F/stop number actually represents the larger aperture size.
 So the smaller the F/stop number (i.e F/1.4) means it lets in the most light compared to the others.
 F/32 is the smallest aperture on the scale, meaning it lets the least light in.

 The difference between moving from one full F/stop to another is a 100% increase (or decrease in the amount of light).
-For every change in full F/stop to the next one up or down the scale means your image will be twice as bright or dark.
+So for every change in full F/stop to the next one up or down the scale means your image will be twice as bright or dark.

 As technology becomes more sensitive more F/stops have been added so you may see other F/stops appear on your camera screen like below…